Minimizing risks by knowing about legal particularities

 Should you strive for a cooperation with a commercial agent or distributor in the United Arab Emirates or should you already maintain business relations with local sales partners, it can be advisable to seek legal advice.
 We focus on the following aspects:

 - Advising on legal aspects of establishing new and restructuring existing distribution channels

 - Preparing and reviewing commercial agency and distribution agreements

 - Identifying possible entries in the commercial agency register

 - Assisting with the termination of commercial agencies and distributorships

 Appointing a Commercial Agent or Distributor in the United Arab Emirates

-If a principal decides to engage a commercial agent or distributor to market his products or services in the United Arab Emirates ("UAE"), he needs to consider the legal consequences of registering or not registering the commercial agency.
+If a principal decides to engage with a commercial agent or distributor to market his products or services in the United Arab Emirates ("UAE"), he needs to consider the legal consequences of registering or not registering the commercial agency.

 Protective Regulations for Registered Commercial Agencies

 In case a registration of the commercial agency at the appropriate ministry is possible and will also be made, the UAE Commercial Agency Law becomes applicable.
 Since mid-June 2023, the legal basis has been Federal Law No. 3 of 2022.
 The UAE Commercial Agency Law is very advantageous for the commercial agent.
 Its provisions are mandatory and cannot be contracted out or bypassed.

 A registered commercial agent, for example, enjoys exclusivity within his territory.
 In addition, the commercial agent is entitled to a commission for all products and services he is registered for and which are sold within his territory.
 He is even entitled to such commission should he not have been involved in the business transaction.
-Furthermore, the commercial agent is able to block the import of products at customs, should there be a disagreement with the principal.
+Furthermore, the commercial agent is able to block the import of products at customs, at least as long as no litigation is pending, should there be a disagreement with the principal.

 The commercial agent is protected and covered by the UAE Commercial Agency Law until the registration of his agency is formally deleted from the ministry's register.